apache/spark/docs/configuration.md

     Instead, please set this through the <code>--driver-java-options</code> command line option or in your default properties file.

-    <code>spark.driver.defaultJavaOptions</code> prepended (without any parameter override) to this configuration.
+    <code>spark.driver.defaultJavaOptions</code> will be prepended to this configuration.
   </td>
 </tr>
 <tr>